FESOM/fesom2_doc/doc/getting_started/getting_started.rst

     84600.0 364 1949
     0.0     1   1950

-Note that dependent on the forcing data set (using a different calendar), a year could only have 360 days.
+Note that dependent on the forcing data set (using a different calendar), a year could only have 360 or 365 days.

 Tricking FESOM2 into accepting existing restart files
 -----------------------------------------------------